jon-torodash/jqmonthpicker/README.md

 OPTIONS:

-Options can be set at initialization or changed at any time by reinvoking the monthpicker on any field with a standard Javascript object as argument.
-The format is:
+Options can be set at initialization or changed at any time by reinvoking the monthpicker on any field with a standard Javascript object as argument. (<a href="https://developer.mozilla.org/en/JavaScript/Guide/Working_with_Objects">Don't know what a Javascript Object is?</a>)
-"jQueryObject.monthpicker(optionsObject)"
-The optionsObject has the following controls.
+The options object has the following controls.
 Any and all can be included/omitted:

 {
-  "type": to create a single vs. a range based month picker. ('double' will create a range.
+  "type": to create a single vs. a range based month picker. ('range' will create a range.
 Anything else is single),
   "submitText": what the confirm button should say (any string),
   "minPoint": the earliest pickable month (javascript date, 'mm/yyyy' string, or 'today'),
   "maxPoint": the latest pickable month (javascript date, 'mm/yyyy' string, or 'today'),